luisnose/Data_project2/README.md

 * Open web browser to validate that kibana has been launched successfully --> http://localhost:5601

 Before start sending the data to elasticsearch and the attributes storage as a text and not as the type that we need.
-For example, the location attribute must be a __Geo-Point__ in order to be able to be use in the program. we need to create the Index in for each one of our data set,
+For example, the location attribute must be a __Geo-shape__ in order to be able to be use in the program. we need to create the Index in for each one of our data set,

 In this exercise will be 6 data sets, as follow: